sebastian-sanchez-s/BitMap/README.md

 ![Bresenham circle](examples/circle.bmp)

 ### Currently Supported
-* DIB_BITMAPINFOHEADER with color depth of 16 bit and 24 bit.
+* DIB_BITMAPINFOHEADER with color depth of 16 bit and 24 bit and no compression (BI_RGB).
 * Only creation.

 ### Todo:
+* Support compression methods.
 * Support for DIB_BITMAPV5HEADER.
 * A way to store and read color palettes for color depth <= 8.
 * Give the option to override or concatenated (ncopy)